How to Assess Cultural Fit During the Interview Process

 2. Develop Behavioral Interview Questions

-Behavioral interview questions are designed to assess how candidates have handled situations in the past, providing insights into their potential cultural fit.
-Examples include:
+Use behavioral interview questions to learn how candidates have handled situations in the past—this offers a window into their work style and values.
+Some great examples include:

 - “Can you describe a time when you had to adapt to a significant change at work?”